Gap cuts full-year profit forecast as dollar weighs

-(Reuters) - Apparel retailer Gap Inc (GPS.N) cut its 2015 profit forecast, hurt by a strong dollar and weak sales at its Banana Republic and Gap brands but Chief Executive Arthur Peck said the brands would see a material improvement in spring.
+Nov 19 (Reuters) - Apparel retailer Gap Inc cut its 2015 profit forecast, hurt by a strong dollar and weak sales at its Banana Republic and Gap brands.

-A series of fashion misses, particularly in women’s merchandise, have turned shoppers away from the Gap brand toward competitors such as American Eagle Outfitters Inc (AEO.N), H&M, Forever 21 and Inditex’s (ITX.MC) Zara.
+A series of fashion misses, particularly in women’s merchandise, have turned shoppers away from the Gap brand toward competitors such as American Eagle Outfitters Inc, H&M, Forever 21 and Inditex’s Zara.

 Net income fell to $248 million, or 61 cents per share, in the third quarter ended Oct.
 31, from $351 million, or 80 cents per share, a year earlier.